 The Compressed SSID field contains 16 LSBs of the Short-SSID as defined in 9.4.2.170.3 (Calculating the Short-SSID).

-The Operating Channel field contains the Operating Class and Channel field, which is defined in 9.4.1.22 (Operating Class and Channel field), and indicates the location of the primary channel of the BSS being advertised by the WUR Discovery frame.The format of the Frame Body field is as defined in Figure 9-747a (Frame Body field format of WUR Discovery frame).The Compressed SSID field contains 16 LSBs of the Short-SSID as defined in 9.4.2.171.2.
+The Operating Class and Channel field, defined in 9.4.1.22 (Operating Class and Channel field), indicates the location of the primary channel of the BSS being advertised by the WUR Discovery frame.The format of the Frame Body field is as defined in Figure 9-747a (Frame Body field format of WUR Discovery frame).The Compressed SSID field contains 16 LSBs of the Short-SSID as defined in 9.4.2.171.2.
 The PCR Operating Channel field contains operating class and channel information as defined in 9.4.1.22.

 The FCS field contains the 16-bit CRC as defined in 9.10.2.5.2 (Cyclic Redundancy Check (CRC) for WUR frames).